kubestellar/kubeflex/README.md

 export PATH=$(pwd)/bin:$PATH
 ```

-Create kind cluster with ingress and install kubeflex controller:
+Create the hostimg kind cluster with ingress controller and install
+the kubeflex controllers:

 ```shell
 kflex init --create-kind
 ```

-Create a control pkane
+Create a control plane:

 ```shell
 kflex create cp1
 ```

-Interact with the new control plane, for example get namespaces and create a new one.
+Interact with the new control plane, for example get namespaces and create a new one:

 ```shell
 kubectl get ns